Deadliest first quarter for central Med migrants since 2017: UN

 "Saving lives at sea is a legal obligation for states," said Vitorino.

-"We need to see proactive, state-led coordination in search-and-rescue efforts.
-Guided by the spirit of responsibility sharing and solidarity, we call on states to work together and work to reduce loss of life along migration routes."

-The IOM said the situation in the central Mediterranean reinforced the need for predictable state-led SAR, putting an end to the "ad hoc response" since the end of the Italian navy's Operation Mare Nostrum in 2014.

-Countries needed to support the life-saving efforts of NGOs and end the "criminalisation, obstruction and deterrence" of those who do come to the rescue, it said.
+Countries need to support the life-saving efforts of NGOs and end the "criminalisation, obstruction and deterrence" of those who do come to the rescue, the IOM said.

-"All maritime vessels, including commercial ships, have a legal obligation to provide rescue to boats in distress," it added.

 The agency also called for tougher action to dismantle criminal smuggling networks and to prosecute those responsible for "profiting from the desperation of migrants and refugees by facilitating dangerous journeys".

-Even as the IOM released its findings, the Tunisian coastguard said Wednesday that 10 migrants had drowned off the coast after their boat was wrecked in the Mediterranean.
+Even as the IOM released its findings, the Tunisian coastguard announced that 10 migrants from sub-Saharan Africa had drowned in the Mediterranean in a shipwreck on Tuesday.
+Seventy-two migrants were rescued.

-"Seventy-two migrants were rescued and 10 bodies recovered after Tuesday's shipwreck" off Tunisia's second city of Sfax, spokesman Houssem Jebabli said, adding that the dead were all from sub-Saharan Africa.